GageM/Modified_HumberComponentFramework/README.md

 # Description
-This repo is the culmination of several classes at Humber College in a single semester.
+This is the culmination of several classes at Humber College in a single semester.
 I combined projects for three courses (Game Engines 5, Game Physics 3, and GPU Programming) into one codebase.

 ## Features From Game Engines 5
 - GUI using ImGUI